robenkleene/veep.vim/README.md

 ### `:Pn[ew][!]`

-Like `:P` but put the results in a new buffer.
+Like `:P` but put the results in a new buffer (which is useful for example to just see the output of a command, rather than replacing the selection).

 With a bang (`!`) omit the range to perform a normal mode command that doesn't take a range.